Is life unfair?

-We are aiming to be more confident overall.
+We are aiming to be more confident in general.

-It is uncomplicated to be confident in a safe environment.
+It isn't difficult to be confident in a safe environment.
 Like at home or your digital playground.
 This home base is very important, you need it to recharge after pushing yourself.
 Especially if you are more introverted.

-Yet you can’t just stay locked up in your bedroom if you want to grow confident.
+Yet you can’t stay locked up in your bedroom, if you want to grow confident.
 You need to go to places and act in ways that are scary.
 Situations that challenge you, so you grow.
 But be deliberate about it.
-People who go out there without a plan mostly fail.
+People who go out there without a plan fail.

 Think about it, you’ve had bouts of motivation, pledging something like a new year’s resolution.
 You decided you will talk to more people from now on.
-Sure, the first few tries worked – but after the first few rejections (“why are you talking to me?”) – you drew back, and fell into old habits.
+Sure, the first few tries worked.
+But after the some rejections (“why are you talking to me?”) – you drew back, and fell into old habits.

 I doesn’t last.
 Don’t rely on motivation, rely on a system you keep following despite setbacks!

-Enough teasing, how about showing you the system to challenge yourself.
+Enough teasing, I'll show you the system to challenge yourself.
 Let’s keep it simple here.
 I use this spreadsheet (make a copy!) to help people overcoming social anxiety.
 I call it the ‘Confidence Escalation’ system.

-To get started, make a list of around 7 situations/actions/events you feel anxious or awkward.
+To get started, make a list of around 7 situations/actions/events where you feel anxious or awkward.
 Then score them on an anxiety scale of 0 to a 100.
-A 0 is no effort, a 10 for ‘meh’, 50 is really hard, a 100 gives you an instant heart attack.
+A 0 is no effort, a 10 for ‘meh’, 50 is really hard, a 100 gives is an instant heart attack.

 (Remember: The systems is for fears to overcome!
 Actions other people already do with ease.
-Don’t put diving in alligator infested lakes on there – strangely enough a reasonable fear to have.)
+Don’t put diving in alligator infested lakes on there – a reasonable fear to have.)